yapalexei/project-creator/README.md

 This will start you with the following terminal question:

 ```
 ?
 What project template would you like to generate?
 ❯ socket-io-chat-app
   storybook.5.2.8
   webpack
   webpack-mapbox-sample
+  webpack-three-js-starter
 ```

 Select `webpack` or `webpack-mapbox-sample` and the next question will ask you to name the project (folder for now).